 It is the responsibility of the County Treasurer to collect delinquent real property taxes.
+The process is governed by the General Property Tax Act, Public Act 206 of 1893 and Public Act 123 of 1999 as amended.
 Functions associated with delinquent taxes include writing receipts, processing adjustments to prior year tax rolls for up to 20 years, processing bankruptcy claims, board of review adjustments, tax tribunal adjustments, and managing the annual forfeiture and foreclosure process.
 The county operates a Delinquent Tax Revolving Fund which was established in the early 1980's.
 The purpose of this fund is to make full payment for all delinquent property taxes to local units of government.
 Even in the midst of higher utilization the Delinquent Tax Revolving Fund has been one of the financing tools of the county.